Select Page

 Ipsos UK will keep your responses in strict confidence in accordance with this Privacy Policy.
 Ipsos UK can assure you that you will NOT be identifiable in any results, either published or shared with our clients.

-Any contact details you share with us as part of this research will be used solely for the purpose of quality control, responding to any communication you send to us or to send you your incentive.
-If you have agreed to be invited to take part in other Ipsos research, your contact details will also be used for that purpose.
+If you did not agree to be recontacted for the purpose of further research, any contact details you share with us as part of this research will be used solely for the purpose of quality control, responding to any communication you send to us or to send you your incentive. +-

 We can assure you that any information you provide during this research will NOT be used for marketing, nor will we sell or pass on your information to any third party.